podvistorcheto/Milestone-3/README.md

 ## Development process

-Started with coding the app.py file and linking it to my MongoDB account.
-The initial part was based on what I have learned in the Code Institute.
+Started with coding the app.py file and linking it to the MongoDB account.
+The initial part of coding was based on what I have learned in the Code Institute.
 At some point adding the login authentication presented a challenge.
 However I received an inspiration from [this page](https://www.digitalocean.com/community/tutorials/how-to-add-authentication-to-your-app-with-flask-login) at Digital Ocean.
-It was a nice starting point and I decided to simplified it along the way.
+It was a nice starting point and I decided to simplify it along the way.
 That is why I keep it one python file because the form I use is rather basic.
 After exploring more details I found [this tutorial](https://www.youtube.com/watch?v=vVx1737auSE) which presented the tool how encrypt the password in the mongodb database.
 I had to fix a bug in the login process after wiring up the sign up connction.
 The password stays encrypted using the Bcrypt format and
 I don't have access to the password of the user.